Oath Keepers trial: 'Armed rebellion' plan, prosecutor says

 Defense attorneys have said the Oath Keepers came to Washington only to provide security at events for figures such as Trump ally Roger Stone before the president’s big outdoor rally behind the White House.
 Rhodes has said there was no plan to attack the Capitol and that the members who did acted on their own.

 Rhodes' attorney has said that his client will eventually take the stand to argue that he believed Trump was going to invoke the Insurrection Act and call up a militia, which Rhodes had been calling on him to do to stop Biden from becoming president.
-Rhodes' attorneys will argue that what prosecutors have alleged was an illegal conspiracy was merely lobbying the president to use a U.S. law.
+He was merely lobbying the president to use a U.S. law.

+Nestler took aim at the Insurrection Act claim, saying it was only an attempt to cover up Rhodes' illegal scheme.
+“Rhodes, with a law degree was careful with his own words.
+Rather than say out loud their plan, they used a code - or shorthand - the Insurrection Act,” he said.

 For full coverage of the Capitol riot, go to https://www.apnews.com/capitol-siege